mutonic/Portfolio_Microverse/README.md

 # 📖 [your_project_name] <a name="about-project"></a>

-> This project is about building a portfolio project  with HTML CSS
+This project is about building a portfolio project  with HTML CSS

-**[your_project__name]** is a...
+**[your_project__name]** is a Portfolio

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> This portfolio website built using HTML, CSS, Git and GitHub.
+This portfolio website built using HTML, CSS, Git and GitHub.
 It showcases  work, skills, and achievements, typically used by creatives and professionals to display their projects, services, and experience to potential clients or employers.

 <details>
   <summary>HTML</summary>